garlicdoggoe/restaurant-ordering-system/README.md

 3. Add items to cart
 4. Proceed to checkout and place order
 5. View order history in "My Orders"
+6. Submit website inquiries via "Website Inquiry" in the sidebar

 ## Notes